💻 Developer Week: Product Chat on Supporting Node.js, Enhancing Workers Dev Experience, and Database Partnerships

 So what we've done is we've built out workers KB, which is a globally distributed, eventually consistent data store.

-And the idea there is basically to distribute all of the requests from all of these different workers across different instances of KB.
+And the idea there is basically to distribute all of the requests from all these different workers across different instances of KB.

 And that brings with it eventual consistency, right?